hvag/blog/kubernetes.md

 Kubernetes - I've got a lot of images, I think I need a bit of help managing them.
 Here's my desired state, please enforce it

-You thought I was a SysAdmin.
-Well, I was replaced by a script, sorta.
-But, it's all good, k8s is way more interesting

 Let's take a stab at setting up a Kubernetes cluster

 | Item | AWS | GCP |